AbdulrahmanHabiba/yc_directory/README.md

 # YC Directory 🧠🚀

 A clean and modern **Startup Directory Platform** built with **Next.js 15**, **React 19**, and **Sanity**, allowing entrepreneurs to submit their startup ideas for virtual pitch competitions.
-Users can browse, search, and explore pitches with smooth UX and dynamic content management.
+Users can create and publish ideas instantly, browse, search, and explore pitches with smooth UX, dynamic content management, and optimized loading via **ISR**.

 ## Live Demo